Frequently asked questions

 On the very rare occasion that we do need to work with an agency, we work with people who have a strong track record of success with ITV.
 At the moment we’re not looking to make any changes to that list.

-Sorry, no we don’t.
-And if you do send in CVs we won’t acknowledge your ownership of the candidate.
+Please note, we’re unable accept speculative CVs and if you do send in CVs we won’t acknowledge your ownership of the candidate.
 This includes if you send them through to an ITV employee.